-You are poor because of your circumstances you were born and raised into and there’s nothing, other than an act of god, that will lift you out of poverty.
+You are poor because of the circumstances you were born and raised into and there’s nothing, other than an act of God, that will lift you out of poverty.

 Essentially, this school of thought means that you are a victim of circumstance.

-Individual responsibility, behaviors and habits do not matter.
+Individual responsibility, behaviours and habits do not matter.

 Those who subscribe to this victim ideology chalk their poverty up to bad luck.

-What makes this outlook justifiable, it that at the margins (meaning for a small minority of poor people), there is some truth to it.
+What makes this outlook justifiable, is that at the margins (meaning for a small minority of poor people), there is some truth to it.

 Disabilities, medical ailments, and any number of random bad things life throws at even the best families, can undermine an otherwise good life.

-And for most of my adult life, I believed that wealth and poverty was dictated by luck.
+And for most of my adult life, I believed that wealth and poverty were dictated by luck.

 Can Do Self-Reliant Ideology